 Coding Architect, Coffee Enthusiast

-He's also a Microsoft Azure MVP, crew member at Techorama, board member of the VISUG meetup in Belgium and speaker at conferences and meetups.
+He's also a Microsoft MVP, crew member at Techorama, board member of the VISUG meetup in Belgium and speaker at conferences and meetups.

 Area of Expertise